Should You Ask Your Advisor To Fill Out A Risk Questionnaire?

 Of course, the usual caveats apply: If we're unable to reliably assess investor risk in the initial client interview, why would the client have any better of a chance of accurately assessing the risk stance of the advisor?
 And yet, the client is in a much stronger position to successfully complete that interview than an advisor would be in the other direction - a prospective client can ask to see information regarding investment philosophies, study sample portfolios, ask for client references, and even ask about specific securities that would be owned in advance of establishing an advisory relationship.

-From the perspective of the advisor, there is simply no reason not to provide this kind of information; in fact, it is completely in the advisor's interest to ensure that clients are on the same page, and that they have proper expectations of the portfolio approach that is going to be utilized.
+From the perspective of the advisor, there is simply no reason not to provide this kind of information.
+In fact, it is completely in the advisor's interest to ensure that clients are on the same page, and that they have proper expectations of the portfolio approach that is going to be utilized.
 Philosophical mismatches typically yield subpar client experiences, and unhappy clients rarely remain clients for long (they are also, of course, unlikely to refer other potential clients).

 Particularly as we enter into an era of increased fiduciary responsibility (one way or another; stay tuned for more), both advisors and clients should be shifting their focus to a new paradigm in the risk assessment arena.
 Clients should not blindly assume that advisors can execute in a manner that is consistent with their goals and desires, nor should advisors want to take on clients who are likely to be unhappy with their investment performance (or approach) over the long run.